ES EN

 (Source: a comment in the blog The Splintered Mind.
 2006.)

-The colours, shapes and images seen on receiving acupuncture and massage might be a kind of tactile-visual synesthesia or they could in fact be more closely related to hypnagogic hallucinations, i.e. the fleeting, non-consistent colours, shapes and figurative images some people see when they are on the verge of sleep or in situations of profound relaxation such as meditation.
-The latter would particularly be the case when figurative images appear rather than colour and abstract shapes.
-This also bears a similarity to sexual (or romantic) synesthesia, which can be induced by touch.
+The colours, shapes and images that people sometimes report on receiving acupuncture and massage might be a kind of tactile-visual synesthesia in some cases, but they are much more likely to be related to hypnagogic imagery (also called hypnagogic hallucinations or hypnagogia), i.e. the fleeting, non-consistent colours, shapes and figurative images some people see when they are on the verge of sleep or in situations of profound relaxation such as meditation.
+If the colours and shapes are different every time, physically visible and not just in the mind's eye and appear brightly illuminated, and if sudden images of random places, objects or people appear, then the experience is clearly hypnagogic and not synesthetic.
+This phenomenon also bears a similarity to sexual (or romantic) synesthesia, which can be induced by touch, and is also probably closer to being a hypnagogic manifestation even though it has traditionally been considered synesthesia.

 The artist Carol Steen often writes about both her visualisations during acupuncture sessions, when she sees shapes and colours she describes as being of a clearly synesthetic nature, and the hypnagogic images she also frequently experiences.
 In this text she describes what she sees and explains how she has started to have both types of visions together: